'They experience a well-planned, broad and balanced curriculum.'

 - Knowledge and skills organisers for each subject area

-- Class curriculum planning documents: parental overviews, class knowledge organisers for learning concepts and science -
+- Class curriculum planning documents: class knowledge organisers for learning concepts and science -

 The above information gives guidance in the implementation of our curriculum.
 Each term pupils are asked about their learning interests and, as a class, a capabilities assessment is carried out.